TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

       exist.

    .. deprecated:: 3.4
-      The import machinery takes care of this automatically.
+      The agiza machinery takes care of this automatically.

 .. decorator:: set_package